top of page

 Red flags and tests for Achilles tendon ruptures and tears

 If you suspect that you’ve ruptured or torn your Achilles tendon, you must see a doctor as soon as possible.
-In this article, we explain the tests for Achilles tendon ruptures and tears that we use in our clinic and the red flags we look out for.
-We also discuss what scans are used to finally confirm the diagnosis of an Achilles rupture or tear.
+In this article, we explain what it feels like when you tear your Achilles tendon.
+We also run through the tests for Achilles tendon ruptures and tears that we use in our clinic and the red flags we look out for.
+And the we discuss what scans are used to finally confirm the diagnosis of a ruptured or torn Achilles tendon.
 Remember, if you need more help with an Achilles injury, you're welcome to consult one of our team via video call.

 Use these tests to see if you've torn or ruptured your Achilles tendon.